maestr0/intel-edison/README.md

 # intel-edison
  Some shell scripts for Intel Edison to controll a bluetooth speaker and Text To Speach with espeak

+# Firmware update

+Copy the latest Yocto on the USB drive on edison (must be FAT32 and Primary Partition)

+on Edison run

+`rebot ota`

+wait 3 minutes for the flash process to complete

 # Firmware update - alternative method

 download image